-NOTE: This page is for detailed information about the Pharmacology & Therapeutics Advanced Concentration only.
-All inquiries concerning admission to the BMS must be directed to the BMS Admissions office at email@example.com.
+NOTE: This page is for detailed information about the Pharmacology and Therapeutics Advanced Concentration only.
+All inquiries concerning admission to the BMS Admissions office at email@example.com.
 More information on admissions is also available on the Admissions Page.

-The Advanced Concentration in Pharmacology & Therapeutics is one of eight concentrations leading to the Ph.D. degree under the auspices of the Graduate Program (BMS) in Biomedical Sciences at the University of Florida College of Medicine.
+The Advanced Concentration in Pharmacology and Therapeutics is one of eight concentrations leading to the Ph.D. degree under the auspices of the Graduate Program in Biomedical Sciences (BMS) at the University of Florida College of Medicine.

 Areas of Research

 - Each of these areas is closely interwoven with the subject matter and experimental techniques of physiology, biochemistry, cellular and molecular biology, microbiology, immunology, genetics, and pathology.